RitaAse/Nutritional-Product-Insight-Analysis/README.md

 4. Outlier Detection - Reviewed extreme nutritional values to ensure data reliability.
 5. Data Formatting - Standardized column names and ensured appropriate data types for numerical analysis.

 Note: An outlier was observed in the nutrient distributions.
-A correlation matrix was not performed because the different nutrients (e.g., calories vs. grams) have varying units, which could produce misleading correlations.
+A correlation matrix was not performed because nutrients are measured in different units (e.g., calories vs. grams), which could lead to misleading interpretations.

 ### Exploratory Data Analysis